MrFastZombie/RimworldContentFinderOptimizer/README.md

 ## Should I use this?

 I don't expect many issues with using this mod, but I do not have a comprehensive understanding of the game's code so I will not make gurantees.
-In testing, I have found no issues.
+This mod can cause issues with sound not loading but only when some incompatible mods are loaded.
+So far the only confirmed case of this is with Faster Game Loading - Continued.

+## Incompatibilities

+* [Faster Game Loading - Continued](https://steamcommunity.com/sharedfiles/filedetails/?id=3652938473): Many sounds will fail to load.
+See issue #1 for more info.

 ## Installation